 Flexibility is incorporated into the fellowship to allow for individualization and pursuit of areas of interest.
 Two months are dedicated entirely to electives.
 Currently fellows are able to enrich their experience in perfusion technology, perioperative cardiology, perioperative pulmonology, critical care, pediatric cardiac anesthesiology, participate in diagnostic procedures in the cardiac catheterization laboratory, or concentrate further on research.

 For those who have a permanent South Carolina license and are in good academic standing, both external and internal moonlighting opportunities exist.
 Moonlighting should not compromise the educational experience, but rather enhance it.

 Thank you for taking the time to apply to the MUSC CT Fellowship Program.
-We have currently finished the application process for the 2015-2016 academic year.
-We are currently accepting applications for the 2016-2017 academic year.
+We have finished the application process for the 2015-2016 academic year, and we are currently accepting applications for the 2016-2017 academic year.
 Applications are generally reviewed by the program director within a week's time.
 Our match is done through the San Francisco match.
 In addition, please send three letters of recommendation to the attention of J.H.
-Abernathy, III, MD, MPH care of Dawn Leberknight either by email or mail.
-Your application will be considered complete when all three letters of recommendation have been received.
+Abernathy, III, MD, MPH care of Dawn Leberknight by email (firstname.lastname@example.org) Your application will be considered complete when all three letters of recommendation have been received.
 We look forward to reviewing your application.

 Click Here For Application